Pharmacists are a parent’s best friend this Bank Holiday!

 Children playing with a ball in the park

-As we approach the Bank Holiday weekend, NHS Lincolnshire ICB is advising parents how to deal with a range of common childhood illnesses – by seeking advice from their local pharmacy.
+As we approach the Spring bank holiday weekend and half-term breaks, NHS Lincolnshire ICB is advising parents how to deal with a range of common childhood illnesses – by seeking advice from their local pharmacy.

-Young children are more vulnerable to coughs, colds and infections because their immune systems are still developing.
-That means they tend to become ill more often than adults and take longer to recover, particularly during the winter when a large number of common illnesses are circulating.
+Young children are more vulnerable to coughs, colds, and infections because their immune systems are still developing.
+As a result, they tend to get sick more often and take longer to recover, especially during winter when many illnesses are common.

-Although it can be worrying when a child becomes poorly, the vast majority of winter illnesses can be managed at home using over-the-counter medicines available from a pharmacist.
-Parents are therefore encouraged to visit their local pharmacy first when their children become ill – and be prepared by taking a pharmacist’s advice on available remedies.
+Although it’s worrying when a child is unwell, most winter illnesses can be treated at home with over-the-counter medicine from a pharmacy.
+Parents should visit their local pharmacy first and follow the advice of pharmacists on available remedies.

 If your child becomes ill in the night there is information available online at www.nhs.uk or you can contact NHS 111 online or call 111 if you need urgent medical advice but it’s not a life-threatening emergency.

-Pharmacies may also be able to offer treatment and some prescription medicine for some conditions, without you needing to see a GP (this is called Pharmacy First).
-Conditions they can treat as part of Pharmacy First are:
+Pharmacies may also offer treatments and prescription medicines for some conditions, without needing to see a GP.
+This service is known as Pharmacy First.
+The conditions treated as part of this service include:

 • earache (aged 1 to 17 years)